 Fall has arrived and now is the time to do some lawn maintenance before your yard starts to freeze over.
-An essential part of regular lawn maintenance is trimming, but we know it can be confusing with all the options out there.
+An essential part of regular lawn care is trimming, but we know it can be confusing with all the options out there.
 We also know you’re not looking to spend another hour or two outdoors when there’s a football game to watch or leaves to rake; you want those edges trimmed as quickly and efficiently as possible.
 So what kind of trimmer is going to get the job done right for your yard?
-We’ve chatted with our expert service providers to get the pros and cons on gas vs. electric trimmers so you can determine which suits the needs of your lawn best.
+We’ve chatted with our expert service providers to get the pros and cons on gas vs. electric trimmers so you can determine which suits the needs of your lawn best

 If you’ve been woken up by a gas trimmer before, you know they’re a bit noisy.
 They’re also a little bit on the expensive side, but they can get the job done pretty quickly.
 When deciding whether or not to get a gas trimmer, you’ll want to take the environment into account because they can be gas guzzlers and produce pollution.
-However, gas trimmers do give you the freedom of not being tied down by a cord and pack a pretty powerful punch when it comes to those taller weeds.
+However, gas trimmers do give you the freedom of not being tied down by a cord and pack a pretty powerful punch when it comes to those taller weeds in your yard.

 - Great for tall weeds and big yards